suthar03/codefundo/README.md

 5. No one else can vote on your voter ID.
 6. Ideally we can vote from home.
 7. This removes the problem of stealing a Electronic Voting Machine (EVM).
-8. This eliminates the possibility of electronic voting machine (EVM) being corrupted by somebody as EVM machine not used.
+8. This eliminates the possibility of electronic voting machine (EVM) being corrupted or hacked by somebody as EVM machine not used.
 9. Nobody can know who I voted for.
 10. As era of Techonology .